Speech-Language Pathology

 • Graduate Record Exam (GRE)

-The Graduate Record Exam (GRE) is a standardized examination required by some speech-language pathology programs.
+The Graduate Record Exam (GRE) is a standardized examination that may be required by some speech-language pathology programs.
 The Medical University of South Carolina (MUSC) MS in Speech-Language Pathology does not require the GRE.

 The test covers basic mathematics and reading comprehension skills and is designed measure your general academic ability including critical thinking, analytical reasoning, quantitative reasoning and communication skills.